tonels/01tonels.github.io/_posts/2017-05-27-code-highlighting.md

 ---
 layout: post
-title: "A quick demo of Simple Texture theme's code highlighting features"
+title: "A quick demo of  theme's code highlighting features"
-description: "A quick demo of Simple Texture theme's code highlighting features"
+description: "A quick demo of  theme's code highlighting features"
 categories: [demo]
 tags: [demo, jekyll]
 redirect_from:
   - /2017/05/27/
 ---

-> This is code blocks and highlighting test page for [Simple Texture][Simple Texture] theme.
+> This is code blocks and highlighting test page for [][] theme.

 * Kramdown table of contents
 {:toc .toc}